 All incoming students are required to request official transcripts to be sent to transcripts@noordacom.org from all institutions where coursework and/or degrees were listed as in-progress/pending at the time of application.
 Transcripts should be sent after the posting of final grades and/or the conferral of degree(s).
-Acceptance is conditional until all official transcripts are received from institutions where a degree was earned or prerequisite coursework was completed.
+Acceptance is conditional until all official transcripts are received from institutions where a degree was earned, or prerequisite coursework was completed.
 Transcripts must be on file prior to matriculation.
-It is expected that all required coursework listed on the AACOMAS application will be completed with a grade of C or higher, and that expected degrees are completed by August 1 of the matriculation year at Noorda-COM.
-Transcripts must be submitted electronically to transcripts@noordacom.org.
+It is expected that all required coursework listed on the AACOMAS application will be completed with a grade of C or higher, and that expected degrees are completed prior to the first day of orientation at Noorda-COM.